zeeshannisar/Transfer-Learning-and-Fine-Tuning-with-Pre-Trained-Networks/README.md

    + [Datasets and Code Implementations](#datasets-and-code-implementations)

 ### Transfer Learning:
-Transfer learning generally refers to a process where a model trained on one problem is used in some way on a second related problem.
-It is a popular method in computer vision domain because it allows us to build accurate models in a timesaving way (Rawat & Wang 2017).
-With Transfer learning, instead of starting the learning from scratch, we start from patterns that have already been learnt while solving a different but related problem.
+Transfer learning refers to a process where a model trained on one problem is used in some way on a second related problem.
+It is a popular method in Computer-Vision domain because it allows us to build effecient models in a timesaving way (Rawat & Wang 2017).
+With Transfer learning, instead of learning the model from scratch, we start from patterns that have already been learnt while solving a different but related problem.
 This way we leverage previous learnings and avoid learning from scratch.

 ### Transfer Learning Strategies:
-When you’re repurposing a pre-trained model for your own needs, you start by removing the original classifier, then you add a new classifier that fits your purposes, and finally you have to fine-tune your model according to one of three listed strategies.
-These strategies are also detailed in [Figure: 1](#schematic-diagram-of-transfer-learning-strategies)
+When we’re reusing a pre-trained model for our own needs, we start by removing the original classifier, then we add a new classifier that fits our purposes, and finally we have to fine-tune our model according to one of the three listed strategies.

-#### 1. Train the entire model:
-In this case, you use the architecture of the pre-trained model and train it according to your dataset.
-You’re learning the model from scratch, so you’ll need a large dataset (and a lot of computational power).

-#### 2. Train some layers and leave the others frozen:
-As you remember, lower layers refer to general features (problem independent), while higher layers refer to specific features (problem dependent).
-Here, we play with that dichotomy by choosing how much we want to adjust the weights of the network (a frozen layer does not change during training).
-Usually, if you’ve a small dataset and a large number of parameters, you’ll leave more layers frozen to avoid overfitting.
-By contrast, if the dataset is large and the number of parameters is small, you can improve your model by training more layers to the new task since overfitting is not an issue.

-#### 3. Freeze the convolutional base.
-This case corresponds to an extreme situation of the train/freeze trade-off.
-The main idea is to keep the convolutional base in its original form and then use its outputs to feed the classifier.
-You’re using the pre-trained model as a fixed feature extraction mechanism, which can be useful if you’re short on computational power, your dataset is small, and/or pre-trained model solves a problem very similar to the one you want to solve.

-#### Schematic Diagram of Transfer Learning Strategies:
 <p align="center">
     <img src="https://github.com/zeeshannisar/Transfer-Learning-and-Fine-Tuning-with-Pre-Trained-Networks/blob/master/ReadMe%20Images/trasnfer%20learning%20strategies.png">
     <br>
-    <em> Figure:1 Transfer Learning Strategies in a Schematic way. </em>
+    <em> Figure:1 Transfer Learning Strategies. </em>
 </p>

-Unlike **Strategy 3**, whose application is straightforward, **Strategy 1** and **Strategy 2** require you to be careful with the learning rate used in the convolutional part.
-The learning rate is a hyper-parameter that controls how much you adjust the weights of your network.
-When you’re using a pre-trained model based on CNN, it’s smart to use a small **learning rate** because high learning rates increase the risk of losing previous knowledge.
-Assuming that the pre-trained model has been well trained, which is a fair assumption, keeping a small learning rate will ensure that you don’t distort the CNN weights too soon and too much.

 ### Transfer Learning Process: